percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-1654-vector-search/proposal.md

   one-size-fits-all would prevent real customers from using the feature.

-- **Image, TLS, log level must be cluster-wide.** Different `mongot` image versions across shards are very hard to operate (the debug matrix grows quickly); different TLS settings would break the cluster-wide security guarantee; uniform log levels keep logs consistent across shards so operators can correlate events without first checking which shard uses which level.
+- **Image and raw `mongot` configuration must be cluster-wide.**
+  Different `mongot` image versions across shards are very hard to operate (the debug matrix grows quickly).
+Letting one shard ship with different TLS settings or a different log level would break the cluster-wide security guarantee and make logs harder to correlate across shards, so the raw `configuration` overlay (which is where TLS and log level live) is also cluster-only.
   Users who really need a different log level on one shard for debugging can do it temporarily with `kubectl edit` on the StatefulSet, outside the operator's declarative interface.